VocTech Seed 2019 call is open for applications from 15 January to 08 February (17:00).

-The funding level and the timescale have been carefully considered to encourage applicants with well-developed ideas for digital vocational learning innovations, which need further development and proof of concept testing with small groups of learners.
+We believe this is the right level to encourage applicants with well-developed ideas for digital vocational learning innovations, which need further development and proof of concept testing with small groups of learners.

-The funding offered for any individual project depends on the problem being addressed, and the nature and scale of the solution proposed.
-Each will be considered on its merits and the costs assessed against the proposed work plan and timetable.
+The funding offered for any individual project depends on the problem being addressed, and the nature and scale of the proposed solution.
+Each is considered on its merits and the costs assessed against the proposed work plan and timetable.